KentaKodashima/ReactNativeTutorials/tech_stack/README.md

 State:
 ['a', 'b', 'c', 'd']

+### Provider
+Facilitating communnication between React and Redux.
+Provider is what connects to all those different connect tags.
+It makes sure that all those connect tags can get access to the store, grab our redux state and then pass it off to indivisual components.
+A store with `createStore()` needs to be passed into the Provider tag.

+### mapStateToProps
+Our ability to interface from our application level state down to the component level.
+Plucking properties off our state object and injecting them into our components.

 ### Connect helper
 Connect helper is a feature of react-redux library.
 It is a glue of React and Redux.
 It is a tool to explicitly connect Components to the Redux Store to get State from Redux.